The Unification of Germany as guided by Bismarck

 Bismarck's unconstitutional acts.

 Such retrospective immunity was not the only "reward" that fell to Bismarck at this time as he was

 raised to the nobility as Count Bismarck and invested with the prestigious Prussian Order of the Black Eagle.

-In the wake of the defeat in the "Six Weeks War" the Austrian Emperor, whose position had been
+In the wake of the defeat in the "Seven Weeks War" the Austrian Emperor, whose position had been

 agreed a Compromise (Augsgleich) with the Magyars that re-established the Austrian Empire as Austro-Hungary - an